10 Best Note Taking Apps for iPhone

 Install: Simplenote (Free)

-Bonus - Best Encrypted Note-taking App: Standard Note
+8. Standard Note - Best Encrypted Note-taking App

 If you value your privacy and are looking for an app which safeguards your notes, Standard Note is for you.
 Standard Note makes sure that your notes are encrypted and secured so only you can decrypt them.
 Not even the company making the app can see your notes.
 All the data whether it’s on the device, in the cloud, or on the servers, is end-to-end encrypted.
 The app is open-source, so it's clear how your data is being handled every step of the way and there’s no way the company can extract your data behind your back.